“Elle Stanger is a Racist” – Accountability Statement

 I have a desire to discuss these allegations, and reached out to two people who spearheaded the most recent movement of defamation against me.

 When invited to a neutrally located, peer-mediated and fully funded open debate-style meeting, to address accusations, the accusers took deliberate steps to distance themselves from their responsibility in their roles as instigators of harassment or violence against me.
-Seen below is one example of this attempt at transparency.
+Linked here is one example of this attempt at transparency.

 Research shows that there are reasons why marginalized peoples engage in call-out culture, and that has given better framing to the WHY behind some of these accusations.